terasolunaorg/terasoluna-gfw-web-blank/README.md

-# TERASOLUNA Global Framework Blank Project
+# TERASOLUNA Server Framework for Java 5.x Blank Project

-This is blank project template for web application is provided in collaboration with TERASOLUNA Global Framework (Spring MVC + Spring + JPA/MyBatis2).
+This is blank project template for web application is provided in collaboration with TERASOLUNA Server Framework for Java 5.x (Spring MVC + Spring + MyBatis3/JPA).

 Use this as the starting point of all kinds of development activities.